Blog Post

 Inefficiency and disruptions in the dental office schedule result in an unrealized loss of revenue, unpredictability in schedules, and patient dissatisfaction.

 The financial implications start to add up when the schedule is disrupted because a second impression may be needed or an additional provisional may need to be fabricated.
-Based on survey results,1 provisional crown repairs and remakes can cost an office $900 or more per month in lost production.
+Based on on The Levin Group Annual Dental Practice Report6 provisional crown repairs and remakes can cost an office $900 or more per month in lost production.

 In looking at inefficiencies related to impressions, the financial impact can be greater.
 Consider the following: